atsid/breadboard/app/test/it/README.md

 They don't create any new data.

 It is also assumed the app is currently running on localhost.
 Eventually we'll want to bootstrap in app startup and clearing out of a temporary data store for "true" integ tests.

+Note the use of the timeout increase in these tests - this is normally not an issue when running against the local filesystem, however, if you want to double-check and run against the mongodb instance, it can be very slow due to the free mongoHQ throttled instances.